rust-lang/rust-forge/src/libs/maintaining-std.md

 - Looping in maintainers of broken crates and submitting PRs to fix them.

-#### Trait impls break things
+### Are there new impls for stable traits?

-The following sections outline some kinds of breakage from new trait impls that may not be obvious just from the change made to the standard library.
+A lot of PRs to the standard library are adding new impls for already stable traits, which can break consumers in many weird and wonderful ways.
+The following sections gives some examples of breakage from new trait impls that may not be obvious just from the change made to the standard library.

-##### Inference breaks when a second generic impl is introduced
+#### Inference breaks when a second generic impl is introduced

 Rust will use the fact that there's only a single impl for a generic trait during inference.
 This breaks once a second impl makes the type of that generic ambiguous.
 Say we have: